uuvkk/What2watch-Movie-Search-and-Recommendation-System/README.md

 where *score* is the ranking score calculated by MeTA rankers, and *wr* is the IMDB weighted rate explained in the previous part, and *β* is a parameter to adjust the tradeoff between the two metrics.

 #### Rank by Relevance
+If you think the relevance of result to your query is more important, use the "rank by relevance" searcher, where the *β* parameter is set as 0.5, which means the importance of searching score is twice as the importance of IMDB weighted rate.
+And this searcher would give you the ranking emphasizing more on relevance.

 #### Rank by Rates
+If you think the popularity and overall rate of a movie is more important, use the "rank by rates" searcher, where the *β* parameter is set as 2, which means the importance of IMDB weighted rate is twice as the importance of searching score.
+And this searcher would give you the ranking emphasizing more on overall rate.